Meet A Manatee: Brutus

 When he is awake, Brutus is pretty social.
 When he arrives for the winter and departs for the spring, he is usually in the company of other manatees.
 He enjoys play, and often takes part in bouts of splashing and cavorting with other manatees in the spring run.
 Brutus seems to have a good time being where the action is and is also known for pursuing the female manatees at Blue Spring.

-In the last few years, Brutus has once again been asserting his independence by spending some of the winter season at a spring a few miles north of Blue Spring.
+In the last few years, Brutus has wintered at two springs to the north along the Upper St. Johns River and has visited Blue Spring sporadically.
 He has been seen there keeping company with his buddy Merlin, another Blue Spring manatee.
 Luckily, Wayne receives information from other manatee biologists in the area, so he knows what the two old boys are up to.

 Brutus is available for adoption, and each person who adopts him will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.
 For more information about adopting Brutus, go to Save the Manatee Club’s Adopt-A-Manatee page, or call 1-800-432-JOIN (5646).